San Ramon's The Orchards: 1968–1972 homes & subdivision history

 The Orchards today

-Here's what the original The Orchards model homes look like today.
+Here's what the former The Orchards model homes look like today.

 The Plan 1 today